cosmear/cosmear/README.md

 # 👋 Hi, I’m @cosmear
-🎮 Passionate about video game development
+🎮 Passionate about video games
 🌱 Currently learning video game development at the Universidad Argentina de la Empresa 💻 Proficient in programming languages like C++, C#, and JavaScript 🎮 Experienced with Unity and Unreal Engine